sampetchey/intonationladder/README.md

 - Intonation Ladder would sit well alongside other ear training games in a music education website.
 It could be marketed to school music classes as a fun and effective way of improving listening skills.

-- The site is compatible and responsive to all screen sizes.
+- The site is responsive to all screen sizes.

 ## User Experience (UX)